| existentialism and art for my fine art degree dissertation

 medium and it should be expressed in another. i

-should use the medium best for the idea.
+should use the medium best for the idea. the figure the figure has always interested

 me, it is so versatile and relevant to us all. it can